Whether you are a paintball beginner, or new to paintballing, you might be wondering what to wear for paintball today.

 - Staring with a quality, warm underwear.
 Keep your nuts hot.

-- Sweatshirt & sweatpants will only keep your warm, but them excellent in absorbing paintball shots.
+- Sweatshirt & sweatpants will only keep you warm, but they excellent in absorbing paintball shots.
 A paintball hit in winter is brutal.
 I believe you already knew.

 - A quality, exclusive paintball pants, and jersey.
 Try to lose fitting to avoid getting hit.